Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Reaches the bottom and pops back up: True buoyancy issue is far more likely

-• Rolls or twists continuously: Move this immediately into the urgent category
+• Rolls or twists continuously: Treat this as urgent and reduce stress while you arrange help

 Test 2: The Temperature and Water Test

-Check your thermometer and your liquid test kit immediately before you assume the issue is exclusively digestive.
+Check your thermometer and liquid test kit before assuming the issue is digestive.

-• Warm water: Very often makes floating dramatically worse, so compare your reading directly with axolotl water temperature
+• Warm water: Often makes floating worse, so compare your reading directly with axolotl water temperature

-• Ammonia and nitrite: Should both always be exactly 0 ppm
+• Ammonia and nitrite: Should both read 0 ppm in a stable cycled tank

 • New or disturbed tank: If the tank is new, recently disturbed, or smelling off, review thoroughly axolotl tank setup

-This simple test tells you definitively whether the tank environment itself is actually part of the problem.
+This test tells you whether the tank environment may be part of the problem.

 Test 3: The Appetite and Belly Test